Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Note! the applicant must submit a feasible research plan which has been drawn up in cooperation with an supervisor from the University of Turku and a signed supervision and study plan.

-When applying for a fixed-term Doctoral Researcher position under an employment contract with the University of Turku Graduate School (UTUGS):
+When applying for a fixed-term Doctoral Researcher position under an employment contract with the University of Turku Graduate School (UTUGS)

-• If you have not yet been granted a right to study, you must apply for a right to pursue a doctoral degree within this call for applications.
-A right to study is a prerequisite for an applicant to be chosen for a fixed-term doctoral researcher position under an employment contract.
+If you have not yet been granted a right to study, you must apply for the right to pursue a doctoral degree in this same call for applications at My Studyinfo service

 Please read carefully the general application instructions of the Faculty of Medicine